 Rabies Prevention and Control: Public Health works with the Richland County Sheriff's Department, the Richland Center Police Department, the Richland County District Attorney and the Corporation Counsel to assure that procedures outlined in the Rabies Prevention and Control Policy are followed when there is an animal bite to a human.
 Wisconsin Rabies Control Law requires that a dog or cat which has bitten a human must be delivered to a veterinarian for initial examination within 24 hours of the bite or receiving notice of the bite.
 The animal must be quarantined for no less than 10 days.
-If the animal's rabies vaccination is current, the animal may be guarantined on the premises of the owner following the initial examination of the veterinarian.
+If the animal's rabies vaccination is current, the animal may be quarantined on the premises of the owner following the initial examination of the veterinarian.
 The animal must be brought back to the veterinarian on the last day of the 10 day period and on one intervening day (the animal must be examined three times in the 10 day period).
 Once the quarantine period is complete, the veterinarian signs the release from quarantine.

-When Public Health receives a bite order from Law Enforcement, a Public Health Nurse contacts both the animal owner to assure the owner understands the requirements for guarantine and vaccination of the biting animal and the victim to assure understanding of potential consequences of an animal bite and the importance of medical attention after an animal bite.
-Once the guarantine is complete or a rabies test result is obtained, Public Health contacts the person who was bitten to report Public provided follow up on 32 animal
+When Public Health receives a bite order from Law Enforcement, a Public Health Nurse contacts both the animal owner to assure the owner understands the requirements for quarantine and vaccination of the biting animal and the victim to assure understanding of potential consequences of an animal bite and the importance of medical attention after an animal bite.
+Once the quarantine is complete or a rabies test result is obtained, Public Health contacts the person who was bitten to report the outcome.
+Public Health Nurses provided follow up on 34 animal bites in 2018 and there were 7 cases where fee-exempt Rabies testing occurred.